5148242e46/5148242e46/README.markdown

 Everyone of us is unique and each of us has a different story but all of us have the above in common.

-Some things are outside of our control and we are not going to deal with them here but we can make improvements to our Health, Realtionships, Job, Money, Values and try to solve our Problems.
+Some things are outside of our control and we are not going to deal with them here but we can make improvements to our Health, Realtionships, Job, Money, Values, Education and try to solve our Problems.

 Please I would be happy if you could join the discussion about any of the above topics.
 I believe that together we can figure out life and improve it.